 Stories, emotions and the need to believe

-Of course qualitative research isn’t only about generating faith and belief, important as they are.
+Of course, qualitative research isn’t only about generating faith and belief, as important as they are.
 It’s also about finding out the things that numbers and ratios can’t tell you.

-It can help you understand where a company’s growth has come from, or how it coped with competitors and other challenges in the past; whether it’s reliant on a small number of key staff or whether it has a sustainable competitive advantage.
+It can help you understand where a company’s growth has come from, how it coped with competitors and other challenges in the past, whether it’s reliant on a small number of key staff or whether it has a sustainable competitive advantage.

 Financial numbers are not good at answering those and many other ‘soft’ questions.